csu-signal/TRACE/README.md

 Got to [here](https://pytorch.org/) to install the proper versions.
 CUDA 12.4.

+### Solution for remote agent NotImplementedError: Cannot copy out of metadata tensor error
+If starting the agent yields this error, run nvidia-smi and make sure it isn't already running.
+If it is running, use kill -9 and the PID to end it.

 # Directory structure

 - `examples` -- example demonstrations using different combinations of features.
 This includes our EMNLP submission demonstration in both live and prerecorded/ablation testing forms.